Westin Diplomat

 SpringOne/2GX: A Retrospective

 SpringOne/2GX is now over and most everyone has made their way back to the real world.
-Rather than write a long-winded review of the conference, I decided to summarize my thoughts in the form of a more »
+Rather than write a long-winded review of the conference, I decided to summarize my thoughts in the form of more »

 Read More Blog Entries »